riordanalfredo/riordanalfredo/README.md

 **riordanalfredo/riordanalfredo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
 > Software engineering has always fascinated me.
 It covers all levels of complexity that satisfies my hunger for knowledge.
-The true challenge comes not only from the technology side but also from understanding business needs.
-The true challenge comes not only from the technology sides but also from understanding business needs.
-I am proficient in the design and development process, especially in the software architecture (design patterns, quality assurance, and human dynamics) with a couple years of industry experience.
+The true challenge comes not only from the technology side but also from understanding business needs and people.
+I am proficient in the design and development process, especially in the software architecture (design patterns, quality assurance, and human dynamics) through academic research and industry experience.

 ### Hello! 👋